Skip to main content

 • A written contract (see templates here) that includes:

-• Name and contact information of both the hiring entity and freelance worker
+• Name and contact information of both the contracting entity and freelance worker

 • Itemization of products and services